Karl Weber (actor)

 Karl Weber (March 17, 1916 – July 30, 1990) was an actor in the era of old-time radio.

 Early years

 A native of Columbus Junction, Iowa, Weber attended Cornell College and was a graduate of the University of Iowa.
 He had three brothers and two sisters.

 Stage

 Before going into radio, Weber acted with Shakespearean troupes in the Midwest.
 In the late 1940s, he helped to found the New Stages off-Broadway group in New York City.
 His Broadway credits include The Land of Fame and Lady Behave.

 Radio

 Weber's roles in radio programs included those shown in the table below.

 Television

 Weber played Arthur Tate in Search for Tomorrow.
+He also appeared on Maverick, Dr. Kildare, and Perry Mason.

 Film

 Weber portrayed FBI agent Charlie Reynolds in Walk East on Beacon (1952).

 Commercials

 In the mid-1960s, Weber was featured in commercials for Avis Rent a Car.
 The company spent $6 million on the campaign in its first year.
 He also made commercials for Lyndon B. Johnson's and Nelson A. Rockefeller's campaigns for president.